binp-dev/bipic/README.md

 Use `make format` to autoformat code with black tool.

 ### Tests
-- `make lint` to run only linters for current python version
+Use `make lint` to run only linters for current python version

 ### Maintaining
 If pull request consists of several meaningful commits, that should be preserved,